ikappaki/argq.alpha/README.md

 clojure -X:bench :json "'#argq/shell:s my_json_producing_cmd --blah'"
 ```

-This will also work across platform, not just with the Unix shell.
+This will also work across all platforms, not just with the Unix shell.

 A toy `shell` tag can be trivially written with [babashka.process](https://github.com/babashka/process) as